UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 <opt text="C"  >

-To document the what happens when and exception is raised, we use the title `Raises`.
+To document what happens when an exception is raised, we use the title `Raises`.

 </opt>